KLIPSCH FORTE and FORTE II

 Very interesting is a 40 ohm 5W resistor paralleled with the tweeter on both model Fortes.
 Rather than attenuate the tweeter to match the other drivers the purpose of a paralleled resistor is to suppress anomalies and distortion at the tweeter's Fs (resonant frequency).
 An Fs is typically an octave or so lower than a tweeter's rolloff and can add harshness to the output if unchecked.
 However, the factory resistor is marked with a "J" which makes it 5% tolerance, pretty sloppy in the 21st century.
 I measured mine and one was 40 ohms the other was 39.2, almost an ohm difference.
 Not earth shattering but I prefer components to be audio-grade and tightly matched.
 And what a great part to upgrade: a resistor in parallel with the tweeter.

-I decided on the Mills MRA5 (5W) 1%.
+I decided on the Mills MRA5 (5W) 1% resistor as a replacement.
 Vishay bought Mills in 2011 and moved the production to one of their own facilities so I trust the modern specs and quality.
 Check these out: "Non-magnetic and all welded constructions greatly enhance frequency response.
 Combined with non-inductive Ayrton-Perry winding the inductive reactance and signal loss are almost totally eliminated.
 Ideal for Audio Industry".
 I installed a matched pair of 39.6 ohms in place of the generic 30 year old factory resistors.
 I wasn't sure what to expect but the treble took on a purer tone with zero sizzle, grain, or fatigue even at extremely high volumes.
 It also opened up the soundstage.

 MODERN MODS

 Klipsch calibrated the crossovers based on the characteristics of mylar film caps, and designs like the Tractrix midrange reveal an effort to produce a specific sound and response curve.
-I worried that replacing factory caps with low-ESR polypropylenes could alter the impedance and factory balance of the speaker.
+While film caps don't generally age, todays construction techniques and materials are superior to what was available in 1990 which is the reason to upgrade them during a restoration.
+But I worried that replacing the factory caps with low-ESR polypropylenes could alter the impedance and factory balance of the speaker.

 So I was excited when I came across JEM Performance Audio.
 Working with Klipsch Chief Engineer Roy Delgado they produce capacitor kits advertised "to be from Klipsch factory inventory or Klipsch factory-approved for use in the vintage Heritage speakers".
 I have to admit the allure of restoring old-school speakers with modern-spec factory approved parts is pretty hard to deny.
 My Forte II kit arrived with stock values of 2.0uf, 1.5uf and 110uf electrolytics as it should.
-While film caps don't generally age, todays construction techniques and materials are superior to what was produced in 1990.
-That in itself is a strong enough reason to upgrade the original caps.
-The MEA stamp on the JEM films means metallized polyester which is a step up from the original KSC mylar.
+The MEA stamp on the JEM films means metallized polyester which is a step up from the original KSC mylar types.
 Interestingly, over the past decade its been suggested that metallized polyester caps (PET) produce a more musical sound than PP, which can produce hyper-detail.
 The caps appear to be custom wound which means you should buy them from JEM to guarantee you get authentic Klipsch-approved versions.
 In case you wondered I found the new caps to produce an open dynamic sound with pure transients.
 The soundstage is very detailed, musical and correctly rendered.
 I don't think I could do better.

 SO WHICH MODEL IS BETTER?